 My first trip with the Northern Counties Transport Society was in October 1969.
 Dave Felton arranged for me to meet Van (Dan) Bramall and Michael Rose at Macclesfield station on a Saturday afternoon.
 Why this was arranged I can only guess.
 Was it to help form a good relationship between the merging societies?
 Michael Rose must have spent a fortune on notebooks as he only entered ONE loco number on each page!

-The trip was an East Anglia and proved to be very successful, a friendly group and loads of cops.
+The trip was an East Anglia and proved to be very successful, a friendly group and loads of locomitives seen for the first time, referred to as 'cops' by us locomotive spotters.
 The trip ran to time despite the usual autumn fogs in The Fens.

 Travelling by coach for long periods is very boring.
 This was relieved by singing, joke telling, card games and quite often a game of Pub Cricket.
 Two teams were chosen, one bowling, one batting.
 The bowlers gained a wicket by spying a pub wirth a royal connection (e.g. The Crown).
 The runs were scored by seeing a pub name depicting legs (e.g. The Fox).
 A fox has 4 legs - 4 runs scored.
 When 10 wickets were taken, the innings was closed.
 There were many discussions about various names - The Prince Of Wales - definitely royal, but also has 2 legs.
 The Orb & Sceptre - 1 wicket or 2?
 What about Dukes, Earls, Lords etc. - royal or not?
 Hen & Chickens - the ruling was that a plural would count as 2 - hence 2 runs for Hen + 4 runs for 2 chickens.
 The Shoulder of Mutton - ???
 I can't remember how the disputes were settled, but an agreement was always reached.